Princeton Aid Estimator Introduction

 Please read the following introduction before using the Aid Estimator for the first time.

 The Estimator is designed to help you find out if you would qualify for financial aid at Princeton.
 Please remember that our aid program is entirely need based and Princeton does not award merit scholarships.

 How it Works

-After you answer the basic questions describing your family circumstances, the Estimator will provide information about both the amount your family would be expected to contribute toward your college costs and the aid you could receive from Princeton.
+After you answer the basic questions describing your family circumstances, the Estimator will provide information about both the amount your family would be expected to contribute toward your college costs as well as the aid you could receive from Princeton.
 The Estimator uses Princeton's own formula when determining the family contribution and applies our specific packaging policies (such as no required student loan) to arrive at the projected award.
-The current Estimator shows awards for the 2013-14 academic year.
+The current Estimator shows awards for the 2014-15 academic year.
 However, even if your first year of college is further in the future, it can provide a starting point for understanding how Princeton’s aid program applies to your family.

 The result you receive is not a commitment of an aid award.

 While this Estimator reflects Princeton's own aid practices (which may differ from other colleges) actual awards for admitted students are determined individually by the aid office.
 Professional judgment made on a case-by-case basis may result in variations from the standard calculations.